hetida/hetida-designer/docs/faq.md

 ...
 ```

-The first lines of the resulting error message will then look like:
+The first lines of the resulting error message will then e.g. look like:

 ```
 {